-- Archery - find out about the role of the archer in Tudor warfare and practice archery yourself.
+- Archery - find out about the role of the archer and practice archery yourself.

-- Calligraphy - learn some of the principles of Tudor schooling and learn to write with a Quill pen.
+- Calligraphy - learn about Tudor schooling and how to write with a quill pen.

 - Felt making - from fleece to fabric; make a piece of felt.